Annual food bills 'up £788' in a year

 Every week, we list the best deals at the major supermarkets, including Aldi and Lidl, arranged by supermarket and meat/veg/storecupboard etc.

-Sign up for our newsletter to get the roundup sent to you at midday on Friday, or go straight to the latest deals roundup here.
+Sign up for our newsletter to get the roundup sent to you at midday on Friday, or head straight to our weekly supermarket deals roundup (updates on Thursday afternoon).

 Plan a weekly menu